 Often, many of my clients have no idea what the differences in cut, color, and clarity look like in person!

-Hint: it doesn't have to be flawless.
+it doesn’t have to be flawless.

 Many people don’t know what they can get within their budget.
 If you’re a data-driven person and want to get nerdy, we’re happy to geek out with you over technical specifications.
 If you just want the biggest, most badass diamond you can get within your budget, and don’t care about the technical specifications, we can make that happen too.
 At the end of the day, what matters most is that the completed ring is sparkly and beautiful and makes you and your significant other happy.